 We develop and share ideas and insights that we believe have the power to change the world.
 While we are most well-known for our work in collective impact and shared value, we also write extensively about learning and evaluation, inclusive markets, and systems thinking.
 Visit our resources library.

 With our partners, we support learning communities that provide tools and relationships for change agents.
-Learn more about how we support practitioners to improve their work and connect with one another through the Collective Impact Forum, the Shared Value Initiative, and the Impact Hiring Initiative.
+Learn more about how we support practitioners to improve their work and connect with one another through the Collective Impact Forum, the Shared Value Initiative, and Talent Rewire.